ronmaccms/macadThesis24/web-app/src/models/README.md

     <img src="https://github.com/ronmaccms/macadThesis24/blob/main/web-app/src/assets/doc/data/images/navier-stokes.png" alt="Navier-Stokes Equations" width="500">
 </div>

-<p>In this project, the Navier-Stokes equations are used to model how air flows through urban landscapes, predicting phenomena like wind acceleration around corners and vortex formation behind buildings.</p>

 <h4>Boundary and Initial Conditions</h4>
 <p>The PINNs are configured with boundary conditions derived from real-time data.
 These conditions control the entry, exit, and flow of wind through the simulated urban landscape.</p>